Using the System as a Public User

 Depending on the sources of the CLASS entry, different options are available to the user.
 Another level of detail can be seen depending on the origin of the information.

-When the user searches free text in combination with search criteria in the Classification Information section in all three information types, the application will search for all combined matches of this, AND operation, in the Classification documents and only for the free text in CN Notes and TARIC.
+When the user searches free text in combination with search criteria in the Classification Information section in all four information types, the application will search for all combined matches of this, AND operation, in the Classification documents and only for the free text in CN Notes, TARIC and ECICS.

-When the user searches with search criteria in the Classification Information section in combination with either a single commodity or a commodity code range in all three information types, the application will search for all combined matches of this, AND operation, in the Classification documents and only for the commodity code (range) in CN Notes and TARIC.
+When the user searches with search criteria in the Classification Information section in combination with either a single commodity or a commodity code range in all four information types, the application will search for all combined matches of this, AND operation, in the Classification documents and only for the commodity code (range) in CN Notes, TARIC and ECICS.

-When the user searches with search criteria in the Classification Information section in all three information types, the application will search for all combined matches of this, AND operation, in the Classification documents.
+When the user searches with search criteria in the Classification Information section in all four information types, the application will search for all combined matches of this, AND operation, in the Classification documents.

 All the documents can be downloaded, using the button with a downwards pointing arrow.